Salt Lake City Divorce Lawyer

 - Or, if the parents are to have joint physical custody of the children, how will they share physical custody?

 - How are the parties supposed to transfer custody of the children?
 Where will they meet?
 When?

 - Which parent will make what decisions for the children?

-- Or, if the parents are supposed to jointly make decisions, how will disagreements be handled in the future?
+- Or, if the parents are supposed to make decisions jointly, how will disagreements be handled in the future?

 - Who will claim the children on their tax returns?